MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 }
 ```

-##### GetListOfAudioClips
-Obtains a list of the default audio clips currently stored on Misty.

 Parameters
-- None
+- AssetId (String) - The name of the file to play.

+Return Values
+Result (boolean) - Returns true if there are no errors related to this command.

 ##### GetListOfAudioFiles
 Obtains a list of default and user-uploaded audio files currently stored on Misty.

+Endpoint: GET api/audio

 Parameters
 - None

+Return Values
+Result (Array) - Returns an array of audio file information.
+Each item in the array contains the following:
+* Name (String) - The name of the audio file.
+* Location (String) - The location of the file in the file directory.
+* Duration (Double) - The length of time the audio file will play.
+* User Added Asset (Boolean) - True or false.
+If true, the file was added by the user.
+If false, the file is one of Misty's default audio files.

 ##### SaveAudioAssetToRobot
 Saves an audio file to Misty.
 Maximum size is 3 MB.

-Parameters
-- FilenameWithoutPath - String - Name of the audio file to upload.
-This command accepts all audio format types, however Misty currently cannot play OGG files.
-- DataAsByteArrayString - String - The audio data, passed as a String containing a byte array.
-- ImmediatelyApply - Boolean - True or False.
-Specifies whether Misty immediately plays the uploaded audio file.
-- OverwriteExisting - Boolean - True or False.
-Indicates whether the file should overwrite a file with the same name, if one currently exists on Misty.
+Endpoint: POST api/audio

 ```json
 {